risc0/kailua/book/src/quickstart.md

 # Quickstart

-Kailua enables rollup operators to add a new fault proof system to their rollup using the `DisputeGameFactory`.
+Kailua enables rollup operators to add a new fault proof system to their rollup via the Optimism `DisputeGameFactory` contract.
 Kailua's contracts rely on RISC-Zero zkVM proofs to finalize/dismiss output proposals, and are compatible with Optimism's Bedrock contracts `v1.4.0` and above.

-The `KailuaTournament` contract optimistically allows outputs to be accepted after a timeout if no fraud proof is published against it, or if the output is challenged, waits for a proof to be submitted to decide whether to dismiss the output.

 ## Prerequisites
 1. [rust](https://www.rust-lang.org/tools/install)